Adapted from Wikipedia.

 In 2004, the government formed the Ministry of Higher Education to oversee tertiary education in Malaysia.
 Racial quotas for university admission exist in Malaysia, and the then minister Dr. Shafie Salleh was quoted to be pro-racial quotas.

-2002, instead leaning more towards meritocracy.
+Although the government announced a reduction of reliance of racial quotas in 2002, instead leaning more towards meritocracy.
 However, in 2004, 128 non-Malay or non-Bumiputra students with excellent results had their applications to study medicine at public universities denied.

 The net outflow of academics from Malaysia led to a "brain gain" scheme by then (1995) Prime Minister Datuk Seri Dr Mahathir Mohamed.
 The scheme set a target of attracting 5,000 talents annually.
-In 2004, Science, Technology and Innovation Minister, Datuk Dr
+In 2004, Science, Technology and Innovation Minister, Datuk Dr Jamaluddin Jarjis in a parliamentary reply stated that the scheme attracted 94 scientists (24 Malaysians) in pharmacology, medicine, semi-conductor technology and engineering from abroad between 1995 and 2000.
+At the time of his reply, only one was remaining in Malaysia.

 Racial Quota